 You can also set up the general ledger manually.
-If you choose to enter the account ranges, controlling accounts, and posting accounts manually, Sage 100 Contractor will not create the ledger accounts.
-You will then need to create each ledger account in the 1-7 General Ledger Accounts window.
+If you choose to enter the account ranges, controlling accounts, and posting accounts manually, Sage 100 Contractordoes not create the ledger accounts.
+You must create each ledger account in the 1-7 General Ledger Accounts window.

 Caution!
-Once set up and saved, you cannot delete a chart of accounts, and you cannot edit it after you have entered a transaction.
-Call Customer Support or your business partner if you need more information.
+Once it is set up and saved, you cannot delete a chart of accounts and you cannot edit it after you have entered a transaction.
+Contact Customer Support or your business partner if you need more information.